peace-dove/potential-fortnight/README.md

 ###### daily reflect self and keep contact with intimate ones
 ###### hope for holiday! just enjoy it
 ###### plz learn how to work and how to learn
-### suddenly be interested in installation of computer
+### Suddenly be interested in installation of computer
+### Focus on one sport like bicycling and keep healthy